martincostello/dependabot-helper/docs/README.md

 [![View the open pull requests for a repository](./images/pull-requests.png "View pull requests")](#view-pull-requests)

+## FAQs

+For answers to frequently asked questions about Dependabot Helper, see [this document](./faqs.md "Frequently Asked Questions").

 ## Installation

 Dependabot Helper is an ASP.NET Core web application.
 [Building, publishing and deploying the application]